Dabuka

 Alexandria and Rosetta - first learn more about Alexandria:

 Founded by Alexander the Great, Alexandria once hosted Queen Cleopatra and is steeped in legend.
-This city, enduring through various historical epochs, is a testament to resilience.
-The modern Library of Alexandria, located on the Corniche, symbolizes the city's rebirth as Egypt’s cultural hub.
+This city, enduring through various historical epochs, is in fact a testament to resilience.
+The modern Library of Alexandria, located on the Corniche, symbolizes especially the city's rebirth as Egypt’s cultural hub.

 Rosetta: A Historic Port City